 “For the rest of my life I will never forget the words that Dr. Anderson first said when I sat in his office reviewing my daughter’s medical records, ‘This is a solvable problem.’”

 Tracee’s seven year old daughter Paige had been diagnosed with a Chiari Malformation 1 (CM1) and Syringomyelia.
-Chiari 1 is a boney malformation at the opening of skull that can cause increased pressure on the lower part of the brain and the spine.
-Often associated, are pockets of fluid build-up in the spinal cord, called syringomyelia (“syrinx”).
+Chiari 1 is a boney malformation at the opening of the skull that can cause increased pressure on the lower part of the brain and the spine.
+Often associated are pockets of fluid build-up in the spinal cord, called syringomyelia (“syrinx”).

 Anxious for his opinion, Tracee had driven hours to visit Dr. Richard Anderson, pediatric specialist with Columbia’s Department of Neurosurgery.
 She says, “When I left his office that night I slept for the first time in weeks.”

 Four months earlier, Tracee says Paige had started complaining of back pain.
 She took Paige to the school nurse who picked up a small curve in her spine.
-“I had scoliosis surgery when I was a child,” says Tracee, “So, I knew to watch Paige carefully.
+“I had scoliosis surgery when I was a child,” says Tracee, “so, I knew to watch Paige carefully.
 The fact that her back hurt was a warning sign to me because scoliosis should not hurt.”

 The next morning Tracee took Paige to see a regional orthopedist who did a scoliosis X-Ray series and measured a 22 degree curve in Paige’s spine.
 Based on Paige’s age, the doctor recommended an MRI.

 “With any child who has a scoliosis before the age of ten, you typically get an MRI,” says Dr. Anderson.
-“You want to make sure there isn’t a problem with the underlying spinal cord and in Paige’s case, that picked up a Chiari with a syrinx.
+“You want to make sure there isn’t a problem with the underlying spinal cord and in Paige’s case, it picked up a Chiari with a syrinx.
 That is almost certainly what was contributing to her scoliosis.”

 To find out more, Tracee says she dove right into the Internet.
 On Columbia’s Department of Neurosurgery website she found an article, Should We Let Our Chiari Kids Play?, and was impressed by the treatment approach of Dr. Richard Anderson.

 On the same website she also read, More Evidence That Riskiest Part Of Chiari Surgery May Not Be Necessary.
 “That article was the turning point for me,” says Tracee.
-“By the end of the weekend.
-This is what I understood–I was going to see neurosurgeons and there were 2 schools of thought out there about the treatment; one was that you absolutely had to open up the dura and the other was to not open dura.”
+“By the end of the weekend, this is what I understood–I was going to see neurosurgeons and there were 2 schools of thought out there about the treatment; one was that you absolutely had to open up the dura and the other was to not open dura.”